How the FAA will integrate rockets, drones, and flying cars into our sky

 Our skies will host far more than only airplanes.
 Rockets, drones, and flying cars will also share the wild blue yonder.

 Today, the FAA is focused on getting new regulations to allow UAS operations over people.
-Regulations were in the past designed as almost one-off regs for specific aerial platforms.
-Today, regulations have to work for millions of operational drones — they are performance-based regulations.
+Regulations were in the past, designed as almost one-off regs for specific aerial platforms.
+Today, regulations have to work for millions of operational drones — they must be performance-based.
 Safety information must be shared.
 Economic barriers to unmanned aviation must be eliminated.
-NASA has been working on Unmanned Traffic Control that must be created to work together with the manned air traffic control systems that move commercial aviation.
+NASA has been working on Unmanned Traffic Control, which must work alongside manned air traffic control systems that move commercial aviation.

 Our US Space Force researchers are preparing to create regulations allowing Rocket Cargo to take off and land internationally.
 Col. Horne, Deputy Director, Operations, Patrick Space Force Base, FL, also noted, “These changes assure entrepreneurs to dare change.
 Plus, it provides a framework for increased investments and the maintenance of space platforms and service satellites.
 Both are only distant thoughts today.